 The Plan started on January 1, 2017.
+This Summary reflects the terms of the Plan as of January 1, 2020.

 WHAT IS THE PLAN YEAR?

 "Plan Year" refers to the accounting period that is used for purposes of maintaining the Plan's records, which is the 12-month period beginning on January 1 and ending on the following December 31.